dunKey3/dunKey3/README.md

-## Striving to not be a clueless Junior Dev
+## Striving to not be a clueless Junior Dev 🙏
-# Everything about me you would want to know
+# Everything about me you would want to know is down below

 ## What I'm working on:
 - Way too many things for one